 Bird, Star, and the Bossy R

-Students will be able to pronounce and identify r-controlled vowel patterns within words.
+Students will be able to identify and read words with r-controlled vowel patterns.

 - Gather students to the rug for the start of the lesson.